tianqi72/machine-learning-in-scikit-learn/assignments/final_project/1_final_project_instructions.md

 These steps are iterative (do a little preprocessing, do a little modeling, redo the preprocessing, …).

+The goal of the project is to apply the concepts from the course to a new dataset.
+If there is scikit-learn option for a technique, use that first.
+Then, you can try something beyond course materials.
+For example, use `sklearn.model_selection.RandomizedSearchCV` before Bayesian Optimization.

 This project will become a part of your public Data Science portfolio, thus all data must be public data.

 ----